Saturday, February 24, 2024

 Shoreline and Lake Forest Park 海岸線和湖泊森林公園 are vibrant cities, rich in cultural diversity.
-This event brings people together into celebrate the lively arts and traditions around the Lunar New Year.
-Stop by and celebrate traditional and contemporary Asian culture, food, art, and music.
+This event brings people together to celebrate the lively arts and traditions around the Lunar New Year.

 Free to attend and open for all ages, though donations are greatly appreciated.